wolfgangasdf/reftool5/README.md

 # Reftool 5

-Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com), but focussed on scientific paper management.
+Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com), but focussed on scientific article management.
 I use it since 2006, [the old reftool](https://bitbucket.org/wolfgang/reftool) was Eclipse RCP based, Reftool 5 now uses simply JavaFX that is included in Java 8, making it much smaller and faster (reftool 4 data is automatically migrated); but most important, development is very easy.
 Reftool 5 is stable and constantly improved because I use it daily.
 The code is pretty clean and you can easily modify it if you wish.